 He advocates a top income tax rate of 90 percent.
 In addition, he argues for a wealth tax that is higher than the average increase in wealth.
 This would reduce wealth inequality instead of increasing it.

 With the tax income from wealth taxes, each citizen gets an unconditional capital stock.
-The capital stock should be 60 percent of the average wealth and would be paid to everyone on the 25th birthday, according to Piketty’s proposal.
+The capital stock should be 60 percent of the average wealth and would be paid to everyone on their 25th birthday, according to Piketty’s proposal.
 For every Austrian that would be a share capital of €120,000.
 That would be the democratisation of wealth.

 The 44-year-old star economist Thomas Piketty earned his doctorate in economics at the age of 22 and became a professor at the Massachusetts Institute of Technology at the age of 26.
-He is founding director of the Paris School of Economics and is also active at the École des Hautes Études en Sciences Sociales (EHESS).
+He is a founding director of the Paris School of Economics and is also active at the École des Hautes Études en Sciences Sociales (EHESS).
 His research focuses on social inequality and question of how we can create a fairer economic order.
 In 2014, Piketty published Capital in the 21st Century and became world famous.
 Capital and Ideology is his new monumental work.